superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 ## Generating embeddings using Doc2Vec

-Next, we'll utilize the Doc2Vec model to generate embeddings for each movie based on the preprocessed text.
+While it's possible to use an off-the-shelf model (e.g., sentence_transformers), we've opted for a custom Doc2Vec model so we can make transparent how embeddings work at the document or paragraph level.
+Our Doc2Vec model will generate embeddings for each movie based on the preprocessed text.
 We'll allow the Doc2Vec model to train for several epochs to capture the essence of the various movies and their metadata in the multidimensional latent space.
 This process will help us represent each movie in a way that captures its unique characteristics and context.

 ```python
 def train_doc2vec_model(tagged_data, num_epochs=10):